ilbers/isar/doc/user_manual.md

 ### Creating initramfs-tools hooks

-To create an initramfs hook that adds tools or modules to the image and may also run custom scripts during boot, use the include file `recipes-initramfs/initramfs-hook/hook.inc`.
-It is controlled via a number of
+To create an initramfs hook that adds tools or modules to the image and may also run custom scripts during boot, use the `initramfs-hook` class.
+It is controlled via a number of variables:
-variables:

  - `HOOK_PREREQ` defines the prerequisites for running the hook script.
  - `HOOK_ADD_MODULES` passes the provided modules names to the